+212 664 245 833

 Traveling to attend festivals and religious events is one of the best ways to experience a new country and the culture of its people.
-Morocco offers a wide variety of festivals and religious events year-round.
+A wide variety of festivals and religious events in Morocco is offered year-round.
 From art and culture to music and dance along with religious celebrations, the country has much to offer year-round.

 Morocco is a diverse country of vibrant colors, stunning landscapes, historical sites, and events.
-Festivals are a wonderful opportunity to discover Morocco.
+Festivals in Morocco are a wonderful opportunity to discover the country.

 1. International Nomad Festival, M'hamid El Ghizlane